George C. Thomas Jr.

-George Clifford Thomas Jr. (October 3, 1873 – February 28, 1932) was an American golf course architect, botanist, and writer.
+George Clifford Thomas Jr. (October 3, 1873 – February 23, 1932) was an American golf course architect, botanist, and writer.
 He designed the original course at Whitemarsh Valley Country Club, outside Philadelphia, Pennsylvania; and more than twenty courses in California, including Riviera Country Club in Pacific Palisades and Red Hill Country Club in Rancho Cucamonga.

-Thomas, along with A.W.
-Tillinghast, William Flynn, Hugh Wilson, George Crump, and William Fownes together made up the "Philadelphia School" of golf course architecture.
-Together, the group designed over 300 courses, 27 of which are on in the top 100 golf courses in the world.
+Thomas, together with A.W.
+Tillinghast, William Flynn, Hugh Wilson, George Crump, and William Fownes, made up the "Philadelphia School" of golf course architecture.
+Collectively, the group designed over 300 courses, 27 of which are rated among the top 100 golf courses in the world.

 Biography

-Thomas grew up in Philadelphia, attended Episcopal Academy, and graduated from the University of Pennsylvania in 1894.
+Thomas was born in Philadelphia on October 3, 1873.
+He attended Episcopal Academy, and graduated from the University of Pennsylvania in 1894.
 His father was a partner in the investment bank Drexel & Company, where the son worked until 1907.
 As a teenager, he began designing a golf course on his family's suburban estate, Bloomfield Farm.
 He sold the course in 1908 to a group of golfers who converted it into Whitemarsh Valley Country Club.
-He designed a 9-hole course in Marion, Massachusetts, and a course in Spring Lake Heights, New Jersey.
+He designed a 9-hole course in Marion, Massachusetts, and Spring Lake Golf Club in Spring Lake Heights, New Jersey.

 In the 1910s, he was able to observe some of the pioneers of golf course design working near Philadelphia.
-He was a founding member of Sunnybrook Golf Club, and witnessed Donald Ross's 1914-15 construction of its original course in Flourtown, Pennsylvania.
+He was a founding member of Sunnybrook Golf Club, and witnessed Donald Ross's 1914–15 construction of its original course in Flourtown, Pennsylvania.
 He was friends with Hugh Wilson, who designed Merion Golf Club's original East Course in 1912, and its original West Course in 1914; with George Crump, who designed Pine Valley Golf Club's original course in 1915; and with A. W. Tillinghast, who later designed the Philadelphia Cricket Club's original course in Flourtown.
 Crump, Tillinghast, Wilson, William Flynn (who constructed Wilson's courses at Merion), and Thomas were masters of the "Philadelphia School" of golf course design, which encouraged high-risk/high-reward play.

 He served in the Army Air Service during World War I, attaining the rank of captain.
 "The Captain" remained his nickname for the rest of his life.

 He moved to California in 1919, where he designed the course at La Cumbre Country Club in Santa Barbara.
 William P. Bell collaborated and supervised its construction.
 He and Bell later collaborated on courses for Los Angeles Country Club, Ojai Country Club, Bel-Air Country Club, Fox Hills Golf Course, Red Hill Country Club, and others.

-In 1926, he published a seminal book, Golf Course Architecture in America, in which he stated the goal behind his work: “When you play a course and remember each hole, it has individuality and change.
-If your mind cannot recall the exact sequence of the holes, that course lacks the great assets of originality and diversity.”
+In 1926, he published a seminal book, Golf Course Architecture in America, in which he stated the goal behind his work: "When you play a course and remember each hole, it has individuality and change.
+If your mind cannot recall the exact sequence of the holes, that course lacks the great assets of originality and diversity."

 He considered the course at Red Hill Country Club to be his masterpiece.
 It is the only one of his courses that has never been extensively altered.